 Insurance from the General is set up for all drivers, but those with less than stellar records can also receive quality insurance at a somewhat reasonable rate.
 This means that a majority of drivers will qualify for General benefits.
 Advantages of General Insurance includes:

 While the review team’s sample quote includes the bare minimum services required by the driver’s state requirements, policies can be tailored on such points as:

-The General covers 40/50 U.S states.
-The 10 states not covered are Delaware, Hawaii, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, North Carolina and Wyoming.
+The General covers 47/50 U.S states.
+The 3 states not covered are Hawaii, Massachusetts, and Michigan.
 The states that do provide coverage will vary in ways of premiums, coverage and other specific rules and state laws.

 The company began selling auto insurance since 1963 under the name Permanent General Agency, giving them more than 50 years of experience in the industry.

 The General’s website houses options to renew or change coverage, make a payment online through the automatic bill pay option and receive online customer service support.

 A few minutes on their website will give drivers a free quote customizable to their preferences.
 Their website also features some help topics at the bottom of the site.
 Help features include options like Auto Insurance information, state insurance information, insurance basics and a frequently asked questions, (FAQ), page.